nuribugra/Personal-Website/README.md

 Project Details:
 - CSS Flexbox
 - CSS Variables
-- Basic Javascript
+- Basic JavaScript Features
-- Rem Units
+- Rem Unit
 - Responsive Design

 ### PS: I prefer minimalism in everything.
 That's why I designed this website from a minimalist perspective.
 In my opinion, the website is in perfect condition in terms of accessibility and aesthetics.